stevenroose/hal/README.md

 # Summary of commands:

 - address
-	- inspect
+	- inspect: get information about addresses

 - bip32
-	- derive
+	- derive: derive keys and addresses from extended keys

 - psbt (coming soon)
-	- decode
+	- decode: decode a PSBT to JSON
+	- edit: edit a PSBT inline
-	- merge
+	- merge: merge multiple PSBTs

 - script
-	- decode
+	- decode: decode a PSBT to JSON

 - tx
-	- decode
+	- decode: decode a transaction to JSON
-	- encode
+	- encode: encode a JSON transaction to binary

 More to come!

+Ideas:
+- (extended) private key generation
+- optional [Trezor](https://github.com/stevenroose/rust-trezor-api/) and Ledger integration
+- Liquid support